ColemanKobe/portfolio/content/blog/research_area.md

 My primary research area is artificial intelligence.
 There are many fields in artificial intelligence, such as computer vision, neural networks, machine learning, etc. Therefore, I decided to narrow it down to neural networks, since I find them fascinating.
-If appropriately configured, they can be incredibly effective and accurate at certain tasks, such as predictive analysis, object detection, and classification.
+If appropriately configured, they can be incredibly effective and accurate at certain tasks, such as predictive analytics, object detection, and classification.
 A neural network is a network of nodes that together take input and provide output in some fashion.
 It's supposed to imitate the human brain.
 For now, I'm going for predictive analytics, but I might switch to another application of neural networks if I don't have a concrete idea of what to predict.
 I find predictive analytics to be interesting to me since the applications of